MahmodZiad091/zero_day/README.md

-# vagrant - or - how to code in your local computer
+# Vagrant - or - how to code in your local computer

-## learning objective
+## Learning objective

 At the end of this project, you are expected to be able to explain to anyone, without the help of google:

 * What is a virtual machine